 Broader Impacts (BI) projects include communicating intellectual merit and engaging community in our work.
 These programs are core to Wyoming EPSCoR's efforts to increase diversity in the sciences and expand research efforts statewide.
 Much of this work is done through Education, Outreach and Diversity.

-EPSCoR's Summer Research Apprentice Program (SRAP) will begin accepting applications for Summer 2017 in January.
+EPSCoR's Summer Research Apprentice Program (SRAP) will begin accepting applications for Summer 2017 soon.
 SRAP is a six-week, residential program for high school sophomores, juniors, and seniors to live and conduct research at the University of Wyoming.
 Minorities and first-generation college-bound students are especially encouraged to apply.

 Follow our Broader Impacts effort on Social Media through the Wyoming EPSCoR Blog!